 7. Border Collies Have Been on TV Shows and in Movies

-Many celebrities own Border Collies, but plenty of these dogs have carved a name for themselves in Hollywood by starring in TV shows and movies.
+Many celebrities own Border Collies, and plenty of these dogs have carved a name for themselves in Hollywood by starring in TV shows and movies.

 A Border Collie named Fly starred in the 1995 film Babe.
 Fly was a maternal character who taught the title character how to herd sheep.